Prisoner 2

 The Prisoner 2 is a video game published in 1982 by Edu-Ware.
-It is a remake of the 1980 game The Prisoner.

-Gameplay

-In 1982, Edu-Ware released a second version of the game entitled Prisoner 2, with color and improved high-resolution graphics replacing the original's top-down perspective with a first-person view.
+It is a remake of the 1980 game The Prisoner, with color and improved high-resolution graphics replacing the original's top-down perspective with a first-person view.
 In addition to the Apple II, this version was also available for the Atari 8-bit computers and MS-DOS.
 Prisoner 2 was essentially the same as the first Prisoner game, only with updated graphics and a limited number of design changes, several of which referenced other games: